Receive a free 2 day Cape Town City Stay package when Find out more

 Drive into the heart of the Cape Winelands and onwards to Oudtshoorn and Cango Caves in the Small Karoo.
 Head to the scenic Garden Route to explore Plettenberg Bay, Nature’s Valley and Tsitsikamma National Park.
-Then, go game viewing in Addo Elephant National Park and visit historic Graaff Reinet in the Karoo, before we travel into the mountains of Lesotho for hiking and optional pony trekking.
-Next we experience the Royal Natal National Park and the city of Durban.
+Then, go game viewing in Addo Elephant National Park and visit historic Graaff Reinet and the Valley of Desolation in the Karoo, before we travel into the mountains of Lesotho for hiking and optional pony trekking.
+Next, we experience the Royal Natal National Park and the city of Durban.
 We then journey to iSimangaliso Wetland Park and Hluhluwe-Umfolozi National Park, before crossing into Swaziland to soak up the scenery in Mlilwane Wildlife Sanctuary.

 This Southern African Camping Safari starts in Cape Town, where you have the option of doing a cultural tour (included in the Activity Package).
 If you choose to do the cultural tour, you will set off from the city at 08h00 in smaller tour vehicles with a private tour company.

 This tour goes to the historic District Six part of the city and informal settlements for a glimpse into the dynamic culture and hard realities of township life in South Africa.
 After the cultural tour you return to the city to meet up with the rest of the group and your guides.